Christ has no body but yours,

-The saints show us the myriad ways grace takes shape in real human living.
+The saints shows us the myriad ways grace takes shape in real human lives.

 We have one pattern—Christ.
 But Christ comes in all shapes and sizes.
 Race, gender, class, nationality, marital status, ability—you name it, in every time and place God has made saints from the material at hand.
 All different, all saints.
 To see the particularity of the saints helps us claim the particularity of our own discipleship.
 I don’t have to be anyone but me to witness faithfully to the gospels.
 In fact, if I’m not me, in all my particularity, I’m not witnessing faithfully to Christ.

 We say, “St Swithen’s by the Sea is a friendly community,” and “St Polycarp by the Pool is an active community.”
 But ‘community’ is one of those weasel words that can mean a lot of things.
 Too often it means only us like-minded folk, this happy, homogeneous little bunch.
 But when it comes to the ties of affection, aspiration, and accountability that bind the church in Christ, we need a thicker, more durable word, a word that fills the gaps we would happily leave unfilled—we need a communion.
 A communion of all the saints.
-If our idea of community is too thin or too parochial, the active presence of the saints in glory will expand it.
+If our idea of community is too thin or too parochial, too inward looking or self-regarding, too non-confrontational and not sufficiently challenging, the active presence of the saints in glory will enlarge it.
 The saints always bring a bigger world to our smallish one.

 The saints teach us it’s not all about us in the now.

 One of my missions in life is to convince everybody that just because people lived in the past doesn’t mean they were stupid.
 Or benighted.
 Or naïve.
 We who live today think no one’s ever been as clever and enlightened as we are.
 This is (as scholar Peggy Bendroth says) “presentism.”
-Like all –isms, it’s bad.
+Like most all isms, it’s bad.
 The ‘now’ is a very narrow slice of human experience, after all.
-When you’re “stranded in the present,” you quickly come to the end of your own resources.
+When you’re stranded in the present, you quickly come to the end of your own resources.
 You’ll easily grow cynical and defeated.